 Use the HDL Coder generated AXI4-Lite interface to connect the IP core with an AXI4 or AXI4-Lite Master device such as:

 PCIe Endpoint that connects to an external processor.

 When you connect the HDL IP core to a processor such as the MicroBlaze, you must integrate the handwritten C code to run on the processor.
 The generated IP core report displays the register address mapping information.
 To find the register offsets in the IP core register space, use this mapping information.
 To get the memory address of each register, add the register offset to the base address that you specify in your reference design.
 You can also find the register offsets in the C header file in the generated IP core folder.

 In the reference design definition function, you can create your own custom

 reference designs without the AXI4 slave interface.
-See also
+See